CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 :art: The color palette icon indicates a design tip.

 :house: The house icon indicates a maintainability tip.
+The whole guide is, of course, about writing maintainable code.

 :speedboat: The speedboat indicates a performance tip.